What Is Osteomyelitis?

 One way to prevent osteomyelitis is to keep skin clean.
 All cuts and wounds — especially deep wounds — should be cleaned well.
 Wash a wound with soap and water, holding it under running water for at least 5 minutes to flush it out.

-And, as with many infections, wash your hands well and often to stop the spread of germs.
-Also be sure that your vaccinations are up to date.
+Parents and kids should wash their hands well and often to stop the spread of germs.
+Kids also should have their vaccinations kept up to date.